DanielSyntelix/step1-ansible-to-selks-ubuntu-18-04/README.md

 # step1-ansible-to-selks-ubuntu-18-04
-1st step to get SELKS, we're going to need to install Ansible and make an automation installation ELK-SIEM-Ansible-Playbook
+1st step to get SELKS

+We're going to need to install Ansible and make an automation installation ELK-SIEM-Ansible-Playbook
 Ansible Playbook to install the ELK Stack.
 To use this playbook follow these steps: